ShaileshKumar97/ChatQL/README.md

 ## 🌟 Features

 - Interactive and user-friendly interface
-- Integration with Snowflake Data Warehouse
+- Integration with PostgreSQL and Snowflake Data Warehouse
 - Utilizes OpenAI's GPT-4 and text-embedding-ada-002
 - Uses In-memory Vector Database FAISS for storing and searching through vectors